Sarerrdy/Sarerrdy/README.md

 - 🔭 I’m currently working on a **[MamaPut food ordering web app](https://mamaputapp.onrender.com/)** whose [Api Backend](https://github.com/Sarerrdy/mama_put.git) is using **Python, Flask, SQLAlchemy and MySql** and a [**React.js front end**](https://github.com/Sarerrdy/mamaputapp.git)🔥.

-- 💬 Ask me about the progress of the QuickProFixer Project [**Artisans and clients MarketPlace App**](https://github.com/Sarerrdy/quickprofixer.git).
+- 💬 Ask me about the progress of the [**QuickProFixer Project**](https://github.com/Sarerrdy/quickprofixer.git), an Artisan and clients MarketPlace App.
 You can track progress of the ongoing backend in Asp.NetCore 8 here 👉 [**Backend**](https://github.com/Sarerrdy/quickprofixer.git) and React.js and typescript frontend here 👉 [**Frontend**](https://github.com/Sarerrdy/quickprofixer-frontend.git)

-- 🌱 I’m always learning and exploring new technologies 🚀
+- 🌱 I explore.
+Learn.
+Apply.
+Test. and Repeat new technologies and frameworks 🚀

 ---